-Provisional Admission: If admission document(s) and/or academic qualification(s) of the applicant appear to be incomplete, and/or needed, students may enroll as full or part-time students pending the receipt of the necessary documents as noted in the Midwest University admission letter.
+Provisional Admission: If admission document(s) and/or academic qualification(s) of the applicant appear to be incomplete, and/or needed, the student may enroll as a full- or part-time student pending the receipt of the necessary documents as noted in the Midwest University admission letter.
 Provisionally admitted students must have all required documents and actions cleared by the end of the semester or term in which they were provisionally enrolled.
 Failure to comply with these regulations will result in a possible denial of registration for subsequent terms and a loss of student status.